david-lapadula/rps-multiplayer/README.md

-# Rock Paper Scissors MultiPlayer
+# Rock Paper Scissors Multiplayer

 ## Description
 Classic 'Rock Paper Scissors' brought to life in a web-based application.
 By including a 'multiplayer' feature, this project was intended to act as a precursor to implementing user authentication.
 When a user vistis the page, they are either displayed a 'waiting to join' screen or an 'occupied' screen.
 If there is space available than they may join and face other live users.